makerdao/mips/mip0.md

 	 - This is important for both understandability, readability and accessibility of MIPs.
 3.  **Avoid overlap:** Multiple MIPs should not implement the same type of behaviour independently.
 For instance, there should not be two separate but interchangeable ways to do collateral onboarding.
 	- This way the primary and best-understood process for each particular behaviour will be fairly available to everyone, without risking having a knowledge gap that makes it possible for some actors with better access to information to use different and potentially better processes
+4. **Clarity:** A MIP must not have equally valid conflicting interpretations.
+MIP Authors and MIP Editors must strive to reduce ambiguity.
+A MIP must be as clear and easy to understand as possible.
+	- Any ambiguous MIPs are likely to cause contention or confusion in the future.
+Making everything as clear as possible also aids readability and helps to mitigate the risk of hidden attacks.

 ---